wdorsey/dotVFile/README.md

 - `FilePath` is the unique identifier of each vfile, standardized through [VDirectory](#vdirectory).
 - `SystemFilePath` is the operating system representation of the `FilePath`.
 Handy for exporting files.

-As with `VDirectory`, for the most part you don't need to worry about fiddling with filepath formatting, you can create a `VFilePath` in many different ways.
+As with [VDirectory](#vdirectory), for the most part you don't need to worry about fiddling with filepath formatting, you can create a `VFilePath` in many different ways.

 ```C#
 // all of these result in a VFilePath of "/a/b/c/file.txt"